rust-lang/book/src/ch04-01-what-is-ownership.md

 1. At L1, the string "Ferris" has been allocated on the heap.
 It is owned by `first`.
 2. At L2, the function `add_suffix(first)` has been called.
 This moves ownership of the string from `first` to `name`.
 The string data is not copied, but the pointer to the data is copied.
 3. At L3, the function `name.push_str(" Jr.")` resizes the string's heap allocation.
-This frees the original heap memory, creates a new allocation, and writes "Ferris Jr." into the new location. `first` now points to deallocated memory (represented as an `⦻`).
+This frees the original heap memory, creates a new allocation, and writes "Ferris Jr." into the new location. `first` now points to deallocated memory.
 4. At L4, the frame for `add_suffix` is gone.
 This function returned `name`, transferring ownership of the string to `full`.

+### Variables Cannot Be Used After Being Moved

-This program also illustrates a key safety principle for ownership.
-Imagine that `first` were used in `main` after calling `add_suffix`, like this:
+The string program helps illustrate a key safety principle for ownership.
+Imagine that `first` were used in `main` after calling `add_suffix`.
+We can simulate such a program and see the undefined behavior that results:

 ```aquascope,interpreter,shouldFail
 fn main() {